thiagomajesk/thiagomajesk.github.io/src/content/posts/2024-04-27-how-i-created-a-jrpg-battler-with-elixir.md

 ## Displaying information

-Since we have the simulation state running in the background, we can now capture all available information using a LiveView.
-We start by finding an existing battle and then we proceed to get the its current state using `Battler.fetch_state(battler_id)`.
+Since we have the simulation state running in the background, it's just a matter of capturing the available information using a LiveView.
+We start by finding an existing battle and then we proceed to get its current state using `Battler.fetch_state(battler_id)`.
 Finally, when the WebSocket connection has been established, we call `Battler.subscribe()` to receive further state changes:

 ```elixir
 def mount(_params, _session, socket) do